NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 **On Azure, missing /apps fs system or modules not loaded case**

 We are working to fix this bug.
-If you own the Azure cluster, please run the command : sudo /root/run_ansible
+If you own the Azure cluster, please run the command ``sudo /root/run_ansible``.
 It will take about 2 mins to complete, and will mount /apps file system.